It can be tricky to find out where to start when looking for the right space for your organization, so we put together

-- A regular gym can be used by freelance personal trainers, coaches (powerlifting, Olympic lifting, martial arts), and various classes (kettlebells, yoga).
+- A regular gym can be used by freelance personal trainers, coaches (powerlifting, Olympic lifting, martial arts), classes (kettlebells, yoga).

 - Churches have an abundance of flexible space to include gymnasiums, offices, empty rooms, and kitchens.
-This opens up space for communities of bakers, chefs, entrepreneurs, team sports, other church plants, and coaches.
+This opens up space for communities of bakers, chefs, entrepreneurs, team sports, church plants, and coaches.

-- Offices have the ability to offer coworking space, or private space to developing businesses, or even artists, looking for a studio.
+- Offices have the ability to offer coworking space or private space for developing businesses, or even artists, looking for a studio.

-- Studios can double for dancers and yogis, and much more.
+- Studios can work for dancers, yoga instructors, and much more.

 Purpose of flexible space

-The idea that every business needs its own building is changing.
-Buildings are being abandoned daily, leaving cities with empty buildings and no one to take care of them.
+The belief that every business needs its own building is changing.
+Buildings are being abandoned, leaving cities with empty buildings and no one to take care of them.

 No one needs their own personal library (though some of us would enjoy it), so why do all businesses need their own space?
 If every business had their own space, cities would become even more unsustainable.

 Flexible space combats this issue of abandonment, as many businesses are able to use the buildings for however long they need and move on when the time is right.
 This directly addresses sustainability in cities, but it also does a lot for the individual (or business).

-Using a flexible or shared space allows businesses to use space while avoiding a long-term contract they may not be ready for.
-Instead of signing a five-year lease in the beginning stages of a business, sharing space offers a more financially sound option that decreases risks.
+Using a flexible or shared space allows business to use space while avoiding a long-term contract they may not be ready for.
+Instead of signing a five-year lease in the beginning stages of a business, sharing space offers a more financially sound option that decreases risk.

-Space sharing isn’t just for the new businesses though.
+Space sharing isn’t just for new businesses.
 Growing businesses everywhere are getting into space sharing for the flexibility, community, and sometimes, even the collaboration.
-Instead of being separated into different buildings, many businesses are benefiting from the ability to share ideas and work together on projects.
+Instead of being separated into different buildings, many businesses are benefiting from the ability to share ideas and work together.